openstack-archive/fuel-specs/specs/9.0/cgroups.rst

 Data model
 ----------

-Cloud operator should add `cgroups` section into downloaded cluster's settings file to override default cgroups settings.
+New hidden section `cgroups` should be added into openstack.yaml file under 'general' group to make cgroups settings configurable after the cluster is deployed.
+User will be able to download/upload cluster's settings file to override default cgroups settings(add new services and settings).

-Example of a new structure what's supposed to be added into cluster's settings.yaml file by cloud operator( the nesting level - ['editable']['additional_components']):
+Example of a new structure what's supposed to be added into openstack.yaml file by ( the nesting level - ['editable']['additional_components']):

 .. code-block:: yaml